norbertvolf/openui5-dist/README.md

 # openui5-dist

-The package contains OpenUI5 framework packaged for NPM and the script for the building the [OpenUI5](http://openui5.org/) framework for NPM package.
+The NPM package contains OpenUI5 framework packaged for NPM.
+The repository contains only script for building the *openui5-dist* NPM package.
 The openui5-dist does not touch openui5 content.
 Just package it for distribution via NPM.

 OpenUI5 is open-source part of SAPUI5 framework which is used to build SAP Fiory application.
 You can freely use [OpenUI5](http://openui5.org/) framework in your projects.

-## Use it  for building OpenUI5 application
+## Use *openui5-dist* NPM packageit to build OpenUI5 application

 Install *openui5-dist* package in your project